roguehistory/Hist_Digh3814/content/en/week/9/instructions.md

 _I do not necessarily expect you to complete all of these, because you are all coming to this class with different levels of digital ability.
 These are listed in order of difficulty.
 Push yourself until you get stumped._

 - [Archaeology Data Service, how it makes data available, and a simple bit of code for getting that data into R](/week/9/ads)
 - [Replicating others' research, and research compendia](/week/9/replication)
 - [Archaeologists teaching other archaeologists code](/week/9/archaes-teaching-archaes)
+- Explore some archaeological projects on [Open Context](https://opencontext.org/projects-search/) and see if you can download a csv of a project's data.
+(See also [their 'data' recipes](https://opencontext.org/about/recipes)).
+Using what you know about R, use our [R Studio in the cloud](http://mybinder.org/v2/gh/o-date/r-conda/master?urlpath=rstudio) to load the data in, and make some simple visualizations.

 {{< notice success "Important" >}} With tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
 So take a break.
 Close the laptop.
 Call somebody up for help.
 Find another pair of eyes to look at the problem.
 I don't want to hear that you labored heroically for 2 hours to do something.
 Jump into our social space and ask for advice.